PaperMC/PaperDocs/source/server/configuration.rst

             - **description**: The number of any packet allowed per player within the interval.
     * PacketPlayInAutoRecipe:
-        * **description**: This section applies specific limits for each packet, based on the packets name as shown in timings, or it's class name for more advanced users.
+        * **description**: This section applies specific limits for each packet, based on the packets name as shown in timings, or its class name for more advanced users.
           PacketPlayInAutoRecipe is used by default because this packet is very expensive to process, and may allow malicious actors to crash your server if unmitigated.
         * interval